actuary492/actuary492.github.io/_posts/2025-01-15-regression.md

 e_i|x_i \sim N(0, \sigma^2)
 $$

 This means that the average of errors shall be zero meaning the model shall not over-or-underpredict $y_i$.
 The constant variance tells us that spread of errors must remain the same across all values of the predictor $x_i$.
 If the spread of errors is different for different fixed $x_i$, it tells us that the model predictions are reliable for some values of $x_i$ than the others, which can invalidate conclusions from the model.
+This also means that error terms must not be correlated in any way, hence the constant variance.

 As $y_i$ is directly dependent on the errors ($\text{errors} = $y_i$ - $\hat{y_i}$, it means that we need to know for this linear regression model is that the response $y_i$ must strictly be a continuous variable in order to satisfy the continuous nature of the normally-distributed errors and make sense of the linear regression model (remember normal distribution is a continuous distribution).